 Standard has undertaken no product research and development since inception.

 Management has no plans to purchase or sell any plant or significant equipment in the foreseeable future.
 In addition, Standard does not expect a significant change in the number of employees.

-There are certain risk factors regarding Standard's operation which might effect the outcome of its ability to operate in the future are listed below.
+There are certain risk factors regarding Standard's operation which might effect the outcome of its ability to operate in the future.
+These are listed below.

-Standard's auditors indicated there may be a going concern problem and Standard may not be able to achieve its objectives.
+1. Standard's auditors are concerned about it continuing as a going concern and whether it will be able to achieve its objectives.

-The auditors have issued a going concern opinion in their opinion attached to the audited financial statements for the year ended August 31, 2001.
-This means there is substantial doubt on the part of the auditors where Standard can continue its operations for the next twelve months based on its financial status as at the year-end.
-If its President and director is unwilling to continue to advance Standard money, Standard will need to raise money necessary for the exploration of the Standard claim, or else it might have to cease operations.
-Without the ability to explore the Standard claim, Standard will not be able to achieve its objectives set by management.
+The auditors stated in their opinion, attached to the audited financial statements for the year ended August 31, 2003, a concern as to whether Standard will continue as a going concern.
+There is substantial doubt on the part of the auditors whether Standard can continue its operations for the next twelve months based on its financial condition as at the year-end.
+If the director is unwilling to continue to advance Standard money, and Standard is unable to raise money for the exploration of the Standard claim, it might lose the claim.
+Without the ability to explore the Standard claim, Standard will not be able to achieve its objectives set as forth by management.